DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/PODs.md

 Imperative command to create a pod and expose it as a clusterIp service .\kubectl run nginx --image=nginx:alpine --port=80 --labels="tier=frontend" --expose=true

+Note:

+: Remember, you CANNOT edit specifications of an existing POD other than the below.

+    spec.containers[*].image

+    spec.initContainers[*].image

+    spec.activeDeadlineSeconds

+    spec.tolerations